-Led by our head docent or one of our trained interns, on this tour visitors will learn about the history of the house, the story Bidwell family and life in the 18th century Berkshire Hills.
-The tour begins outside with a discussion of the architecture and grounds and then moves inside for a tour of the first and second floors of the house.
+Led by our head docent or one of our trained interns, on this tour visitors will learn about the history of the house, the story of the Bidwell family, and life in the 18th-century Berkshire Hills.
+The tour begins outside with a discussion of the architecture and grounds, and then moves inside for a tour of the first and second floors of the house.
 For those visitors unable to climb stairs, we now have the option for guests to watch the tour of the 2nd floor on a tablet.

 Student: $5 (12-18, or with valid student ID)

 We are pleased to participate in the Card to Culture program.
 EBT, WIC, and ConnectorCare cardholders are entitled to free admission to all house tours and can register for events at the member price.
 This provides free admission to the cardholder plus three others in the household.
 This is made possible by the Mass Cultural Council, through collaboration with the Executive Office of Health and Human Services’ Department of Transitional Assistance, the Department of Public Health’s MassWIC, and the Massachusetts Health Connector.
 See the full list of participating organizations offering EBT, WIC, and ConnectorCare discounts.